kozo2/cyautoworkshop/README.md

 #### The other dependencies

-- Google Account
+- Google Account (for using Google Colab)
-- Google Chrome
+- Google Chrome (for using Jupyter Bridge)
-- Cytoscape 3.9.0 in your Desktop environment
+- Cytoscape 3.9.0 (**in your local Desktop environment**, not in remote environment)

 This workshop use Google Colab and Cytoscape (in your local desktop).